 Students may not be on campus until 7:30 a.m.
 There is no adult supervision before that time; so we cannot guarantee students' safety.
-All students should report to the cafeteria or libary.
+All students should report to the cafeteria.
 Students may sit at the tables until 7:50.
 At that time, students are dismissed to the playground area.
 Kindergarten students go to the Kindergarten playground.
 All students arriving after the bell at 8:00 must proceed to the office for a tardy slip.

-- Students who eat breakfast at school should arrive at the cafeteria no earlier than 7:30 AM. - No students shall be on the school playground before 7:50 AM, unless supervised by a parent/guardian.
+- Students who eat breakfast at school should arrive at the cafeteria no earlier than 7:30 AM. - No students shall be on the school playground before 7:50 AM.

 It is important that parents do not park and leave their vehicles unattended in the loading zone or the red bus zones.
-If parents wish to watch their child go to class, they must park on the street and walk in with the child.
+If parents wish to watch their child go to class, they must park on the street and watch their child walk through the gate.